porjo/babelcast/README.md

 ## Building

 Babelcast is written in Go.
 It uses [pions/webrtc](https://github.com/pions/webrtc) which depends on the OpenSSL C library.
-On Redhat Linux, these can be installed with `[yum|dnf] install golang openssl-devel`.
+On Redhat Linux, these can be installed with `$ yum|dnf install golang openssl-devel`.

 Once Go and OpenSSL libs are installed, from your home directory run: